Exercise at Work

-You might want to give it a try.
-But don’t take our word for it – read up on why it’s so bad with this book by James A. Levine.
+If you don’t exercise at work, you might want to give it a try.
+But don’t take our word for it.
+Read below and see why sitting for long periods of time is so bad for you, with this book by James A. Levine.
 Appropriately titled:

 Why Your Chair is Killing You and What You Can Do About It

 Customer Review: “This is an incredible read.
 Dr Levine is well-spoken and uses wit and would be enjoyable even if he were re-writing the phone book. …doesn’t re-hash anything…”

 And while there are books about how sitting all day is bad for you, here are some that help you learn what you can do about it… So, don’t just sit there…

 75 Exercises you can do at your Desk Office Workout by Kent Burden

 Customer Review: “WOW.
 This is a unique book, in that the exercises here can be done while working AND more importantly without disturbing anyone in your workplace.

 Some of the exercises can be done without the people around you even being aware that you’re doing them.”

 If that doesn’t motivate you to exercise at work, try a funny mouse pad…

 But nothing can make you get started.
 You have to do that part, but here are some tips to help you.
 If you are already motivated and working out at work, share your story with us – we’d love to hear from you.